 This massive path carries itself 150 miles (241.4 km) from Cumberland, Maryland, to Pittsburgh.
 But wait, there’s a lot more for those who are serious about their cycling.
 Remember the C & O Canal’s towpath?
 It connects to this passage trail in Cumberland.
 In case you were practicing for a triathlon and 150 miles (241.4 km) wasn’t enough for you, make it a 335-mile (539-km) bike ride.
 You’ll be sure to see what the quaint small towns and forests have to offer, and if you overestimated your pedaling abilities, there are bed and breakfasts and campsites along the way.

-If you wanted to check out the three cities listed in less than an hour’s time, follow this trail which leads you into two tunnel crossings and along the Patuxent River for a total of 5.6 miles (nine km).
+If you wanted to check out the three cities listed (from a distance) in less than an hour’s time, follow this trail which leads you into two tunnel crossings and along the Patuxent River for a total of 5.6 miles (nine km).
 It’s the latest addition to the Rail-to-Trail project, the country’s longest biking/walking route.
 So far it connects 15 states through 450 cities and towns, along 3,000 miles (4,828 km) of trails.
 So if this newest addition is too light for you, you could always start at point A in Maine and end up in Florida.

 This scenic bike ride doesn’t really have a name, just easy directions to follow the remote pathways in Montgomery County.
 It is a well-kept secret among the bike community.
 You can start in Poolesville, ride to Sugarloaf Mountain, and then head to White’s Ferry.
 Jump on the ferry (it’s the only one that still crosses the Potomac, and yes, bikes are allowed) and go to Leesburg.
 You can also pass on the ferry and follow the country roads that wind through the countryside.